terserahdehh/advprog7-subscriber/README.md

 2. Rust doesn't allow mutable statics by default to ensure safety.
 Instead of letting a static variable be freely mutable, Rust forces us to use patterns like lazy_static with synchronization or interior mutability.
 This makes sure any changes are safe and controlled, unlike in Java where static variables can be mutated without extra checks.

 #### Reflection Subscriber-2

+1. I didn't explore src/lib.rs because the tutorial focused mainly on controllers, models, and services.
+The instructions didn't require any changes in src/lib.rs, so I concentrated on the files specified by the tutorial.

+2. The observer pattern simplifies adding subscribers since each instance registers for notifications, which are then broadcast to all observers.
+When running multiple main app instances, the same approach applies, though managing shared state might need extra handling.

+3. I haven't tried making my own tests or improving the Postman documentation yet.
+I understand that adding tests would help catch errors early and make the API more reliable, and clearer documentation would show how to use the API better.
+I focused on what the tutorial asked me to do, so I haven't done those extra steps.